How To Remove CryptoLocker Virus from Windows?

 What Is CryptoLocker?

 CryptoLock is a ransom trojan virus.
-It was first found in 5 Sep 2013, and is known to have been stopped on May 2014 in Operation Tovar, but now CryptoLocker clones are infecting computers.
+It was first found on 5 Sep 2013 and is known to have been stopped in May 2014 in Operation Tovar, but now CryptoLocker clones are infecting computers.

 How Does CryptoLocker Infect a Computer?

 CryptoLocker clones spread in many different ways, usually through email attachments.
-The email is made to appear like its from a legitimate company.
-The attachment may be something like a .PDF file which is actually a .EXE file with a different icon.
+The email is made to appear like it is from a legitimate company.
+The attachment maybe something like a .PDF file which is actually a .EXE file with a different icon.

 Should You Pay The Money?